conitas/openldap-alpine/README.md

 Here can be placed a dump ldif to be restored on first start.
 Dump file should be named __dbdump.ldif__ and may be compressed with gzip (__dbdump.ldif.gz__).

 ## Volumes
 Mount external data volume to `/var/lib/openldap/openldap-data`.
+Mount external configuration volume to `/etc/openldap/slapd.d`.

 # .env